zendframework/zend-expressive/doc/book/why-expressive.md

 familiar with are five core components.
 These are:

 - A DI container
-- A Router
+- A router
-- An Error handler for development
+- An error handler for development
-- A Template engine (if you’re not creating an API)
+- A template engine (if you’re not creating an API)
-- PSR-7 Middleware
+- PSR-7 messages and http-interop (future PSR-15) middleware

 Given that, you can quickly get up to speed with the framework and begin creating the application that you need.
 We believe that this approach &mdash; in